-Another approach \cite{cornalba-giudici_2004} is to design a unique network composed by a node for each process which represents its loss distribution; all nodes are output nodes and the operational losses are sufficient to build a historical database, so that collecting the data and managing them is much more easier for a bank; in comparison with the previous approach even the experts'~task becomes simpler since their assessment reduces to an estimate of the losses over a certain time horizon; obviously this kind of network is specifically designed for capturing the correlations among different processes.
-This approach resembles a way of reasoning typical of the field of the Complex Systems: all the ``microscopic'' details inherent to each process (that make the basis on which the first approach is built on) are not included in the model, assuming that they can be neglected to a certain extent.
+A simpler approach \cite{cornalba-giudici_2004} is to design a unique network composed by a node for each process which represents its loss distribution; all nodes are output nodes and the operational losses are sufficient to build a historical database, so that collecting the data and managing them is much easier; in comparison with the previous approach even the experts'~task becomes simpler since their assessment reduces to an estimate of some parameters of the loss distributions; the correlations among different processes are captured through the topology of the network.
+This approach resembles a way of reasoning typical of the field of Complex Systems: the information carried by the ``microscopic'' degrees of freedom (the relevant variables identified in the first approach) is integrated out and the state of the system is represented by some ``macroscopic'' quantity (the loss distribution in the second approach).

-Let us underline that, as regards the practical implementation inside a bank, the difference between the two approaches is huge: in the first approach tens of variables for each process need to be monitored, while in the second approach only one variable per process (the registered losses) has to; considering that an AMA-oriented bank has to track its own internal losses in any case, the cost of the proposed implementation is minimum.
+Let us remark that, as regards the practical implementation inside a bank, the difference between the two approaches is huge: in the first approach tens of variables for each process need to be monitored, while in the second approach only one variable per process (the registered losses) has to; considering that an AMA-oriented bank has to track its own internal losses in any case, the cost of the proposed implementation is minimum.

-Mixed approaches in which a subnetwork of the kind used in the first approach (but usually smaller) is nested into each node representing the loss distribution of a process are even possible.